iyzg/sequestrum/README.md

 3. -u, --unlink: Unlink a package from your system
 4. -d, --delete: Delete a repository from your dotfiles

-Note: All directory headers have to end in Directory (ex. vimDirectory, binDirectory).
-This is a W.I.P i can't write docs so if anyone wants to help C:

 ## Feature Requests
 - [X] Modularity
 - [ ] Proper Guide (Yes this is a feature)